adityagc/MS-Research/README.md

 # MS-Research
-This repository contains the work conducted for my MS research project
+This repository contains the work conducted for my MS research project with Prof. Nick Sahinidis.